 Wholehearted living is about engaging in our lives from a place of worthiness.
 It means cultivating the courage, compassion, and connection to wake up in the morning and think, No matter what gets done and how much is left undone, I am enough.
 It is going to bed at night thinking, Yes, I am imperfect and vulnerable and sometimes afraid, but that doesn’t change the truth that I am also brave and worthy of love and belonging.
 (Brené Brown)

 The 10 Guideposts that she outlines in her book are characteristics to cultivate while letting go of the anxiety and stress of trying to be perfect.
 Of the 10 guideposts, the most difficult for me to embrace was play.
 I’m not known as the fun parent: I take responsibility and seriousness to a whole new level.
-Learning to be okay with “non-productive” time is somewhat foreign to me, but I’m finding the guidepost helpful in discovering the value of playing.
+Learning to be okay with “non-productive” time is somewhat foreign to me.
+I’m finding this guidepost helpful in discovering the value of playing.
 It’s a work in progress.

-If you are searching for choices that will bring greater wisdom and wholehearted living into your life I would suggest checking this book out.
+If you are searching for choices that will bring greater wisdom and wholehearted living I would suggest checking this book out.
 I’ve included a few of my favorite acronyms as well as the guideposts below.
 The Gifts of Imperfection helped me see what my new normal is and realize I’m not too far off.

 What are your imperfections and how do you embrace them?